MorgunAndrey/maindecoder/README.md

 Hello!
 I am Russian software engineer.
 Team Lead.
 Video about me https://vk.com/wall-73375965_14179

+I wrote this program specifically for Google as there were crashes and didn’t work for more than an hour due to data storage overflow.
+Very sad.

-With this example, I want to show developers and get an idea of organizing decoding of large video files MP4 and working with cloud storage.
+With this example, I want to show Google developers and get an idea of organizing decoding of large video files MP4 and working with cloud storage.

 Here's what you need to run the program.